Bio Statistics I

 Course leader: Associate professor Ulrich Halekoh, Department of Epidemiology, Biostatistics and Biodemography.

-Prerequisites: Knowledge about Stata corresponding to what is acquired from the course “Data documentation and data management – principles and workflows” is preferable but not mandatory.
-Students should bring their own laptop and get the book: Kirkwood and Sterne.
+Prerequisites: Students should bring their own laptop and get the book: Kirkwood and Sterne.
 Essential medical statistics.
 Second edition.

 - STATA.
 PhD-students enrolled at Graduate School of Health Sciences can download STATA software for free from E-learn.
 Please contact SDU IT-Services.
 SDU can not provide the software for course participants not enrolled at Graduate School of Health Science.
 Software license is not included in the course fee for course participants not enrolled at Graduate School of Health Sciences.